 2. Nature: Experiencing nature at The Beachcomber helps our patients understand its need.
 Having time outside brings our patients peace and rejuvenates their minds and bodies to cope with their emotions.
 In addition to peaceful courtyards, where group sessions may be held, our facility is situated on the beach in South Florida.
 There is plenty of opportunity to get sunshine and warm temperatures as you learn to deal with life’s stressors.

 3. Exercise: Regular movement helps to wash out stress hormones by balancing the neurological system, boosting circulation, and increasing blood flow.
 A 20-minute stroll each day can make a difference.
 Simply choose activities you enjoy and make them a regular habit to reduce stress and boost your mood.
 At The Beachcomber, our facility is steps away from the beach.
-You’ll have access to exercise such as swimming, walking, yoga, and more.
+You’ll have access to exercise such as swimming, walking, and more.
 The serene environment allows patients to relax and focus on their healing.